-We will not keep doing this investigation right now.
-It would take a long time, because the world pattern of population is a complicated topic.
+We are not going to keep doing this investigation right now.
+It would take a long time, because the world pattern of human population is a complicated topic.
 This is not surprising, for two reasons:

 - 1) The world has a lot of people.
 (It has about 7 billion, remember?) - 2) People have many different reasons for living where they do.